 Aftercare

-After the injection, your veterinarian will immediately place a bandage on the site.
+After the injection, your veterinarian may place a bandage on the site or spray the area with liquid bandage.
 Your horse will need to remain on stall rest for the next 24 hours with no turnout or exercise.

-Your veterinarian may suggest you administer NSAID medications such as Flunixin Meglumine (Banamine) or Phenylbutazone (Bute) to control any pain and inflammation.
+Your veterinarian may suggest you administer NSAID medications such as flunixin meglumine (Banamine®) or phenylbutazone (Bute) to control any pain and inflammation post-injection.
 [4]

 If your horse exhibits any heat or lameness of the area, let your veterinarian know as soon as possible.
 Heat and lameness could indicate serious infection that needs to be addressed immediately.